okcoders/2018-spring-web-apps/class-03/HOMEWORK.md

 ## practice using react router

-Modify your blog site from last week to utilize more than one page that utilizes routes.
+Modify your blog site from last week so that it has more than one page that utilizes routes.
 You will need to pass state upwards

 suggested routes:
 - posts